Piraíba

 The River Monster of the Amazon

 The piraíba is the largest catfish in the Amazon basin—and one of the largest freshwater fish in the world.
-A true giant of the deep, this migratory predator can reach lengths of nearly 10 feet and weigh over 400 pounds.
+A true giant of the deep, this migratory predator can reach lengths of over 8 feet and weigh over 350 pounds.
 These massive fish are known for their brute strength, extreme stamina, and deep, slow power, making them a holy grail for serious catfish anglers.

 Interesting Facts & Notes

-• The piraíba can weigh over 440 lbs, with verified world records of 341 and 341.5 lbs in Brazil.
+• The piraíba verified world record is 341 and 341.5 lbs in Brazil.

 • Juveniles are often called filhotes or piratinga, and are sometimes confused with other large catfish.